SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to get the year from.
+The input date from which to extract the year.

 Returns¶